camelbal-ship-it/crosslingual-claude-eval/paper/results.md

 ### Surface Similarity to English Baseline

-Defintion: TF-IDF character n-gram cosine similarity scores — a measure of surface divergence from the English baseline response — revealed that cross-lingual surface similarity varied more by prompt cluster than by language pair.(Table 2).
+TF-IDF character n-gram cosine similarity scores — a measure of surface divergence from the English baseline response — revealed that cross-lingual surface similarity varied more by prompt cluster than by language pair.(Table 2).
 CREATIVE_NARRATIVE showed the lowest mean similarity across all non-English languages (M = 0.049), while METALINGUISTIC showed the highest (M = 0.250).
 This pattern is theoretically coherent: creative prose is where each language's distinctive vocabulary and aesthetic conventions are most visible, while metalinguistic discussion of language itself draws on shared abstract vocabulary across European languages.

 **Table 2.
 Mean surface similarity to English baseline by cluster (non-English languages)**